OmniLayer/spec/AssetIssuanceStandard.md

 ### Overview

 A web page defines an asset using a similar style to [microformats](http://microformats.org).
-All of the fields describing the asset are regular HTML elements, which are visibile in a web browser.
-However these HTML elements are given special CSS classes to indicate their additional meaning in terms of defining an asset.
-Since multiple CSS classes can be assigned to an element, presentation-related CSS can be used alongside these special classes.
+All of the fields describing the asset are regular HTML elements, which are visibile in a web browser by default.
+These HTML elements are given special CSS classes to indicate their meaning in terms of defining an asset.
+Since multiple CSS classes can be assigned to an element, presentation-related CSS can be freely used alongside these special classes.

-The web page may include the definition for one or more types of bitcoin asset.
-Each asset definition is enclosed within an element with CSS class `bitcoin-asset`.
-Each of the additional fields are indicated by a class beginning with the prefix `bitcoin-asset-`, for example `bitcoin-asset-name`.
-Asset definition web pages should take care to ensure that these elements are properly closed and nested, so that they can be processed by less resilient HTML parsing libraries.
+A web page may include the definition for one or more types of bitcoin asset.
+Each asset definition is enclosed within an element with class `bitcoin-asset`.
+Each of field is indicated by a class with the prefix `bitcoin-asset-`, for example `bitcoin-asset-name`.
+Asset definition web pages should take care to ensure that these elements are properly closed and nested, so they won't cause less resilient HTML parsing libraries to choke.

 Asset definition web pages must use UTF-8 encoding.